 Good examples of event data that can be used to fire a survey are:

 - Key actions taken in your app — for instance, Qualaroo asks right after you receive your 10th survey response

 - Complete user onboarding

-Surveying too often will result in low response rates, we recommend a customer satisfaction (NPS) survey seven days after signup, 30 days after the first survey and every 90 days during the customer lifecycle."
+Surveying too often will result in low response rates, so we recommend sending a customer satisfaction (NPS) survey seven days after signup, 30 days after the first survey, and every 90 days during the customer lifecycle.

-With all the options for triggering, though, let's start with some best practices:
+With all the options for triggering let's start with some best practices: